 Armstrong et al 2016, "The host stars of Kepler's habitable exoplanets: superflares, rotation and activity"

 Armstrong et al 2015b, "One of the closest exoplanet pairs to the 3:2 mean motion resonance: K2-19b and c"

 Armstrong et al 2014, "On the Abundance of Circumbinary Planets"

 Armstrong et al 2013, "Placing Limits on the Transit Timing Variations of Circumbinary Exoplanets"

-Armstrong et al 2012, "A transiting companion to the eclipsing binary KIC002856960", A&A
+Armstrong et al 2012, "A transiting companion to the eclipsing binary KIC002856960"

 A complete publication list can be found here, through the ADS server.